gradosevic/ag-custom-admin/readme.txt

 12. Army - commercial theme.

 == Change Log ==

+= 5.6.5 =
+* Resolved Colorizer backround color issue in WP 4.6
+* Removed AGCA script from admin bar front end when user is not logged in
+* Removed WP version from AGCA front end script
+* Login page compatibility with WP Cerber plugin

 = 5.6.4 =
 * Added option to remove Customize button from admin bar on front end